We’re Celebrating Dads! Apply by June 16th & Get a FREE $50 Gift Card When Your Loan is Funded

 Your Vehicle Title

 The title to your vehicle proves that you are the owner.
 It is the most important document related to your car or truck.
 Your title is necessary when you sell the vehicle.
 If you decide to use the vehicle as collateral for a car title loan, you will need to prove that you own the car.
 Embassy Loans requires that you have the title to complete the loan process.
 You should never leave your title in your vehicle.
 Keep it locked away in a safe place.
-Replacing a lost title is usually time-consuming and frustrating.
-Avoid having to replace it by keeping it at home or in a safe deposit box.
+Replacing a lost title is usually time-consuming and frustrating, so it’s best to keep it secure at home or in a safe deposit box.

 Your Vehicle Registration

 States require that you register your vehicle with the state department of motor vehicles.
-In most states, you must register the vehicle on an annual basis.
+In most states, you must renew your registration annually.
 You should keep the registration document that you receive in your vehicle at all times.
-If you are stopped by law enforcement, failure to prove that a vehicle is registered to you can result in a fine.
+If you are stopped by law enforcement, failure to prove that your vehicle is registered to you can result in a fine.

 Your Insurance Information

-Most states will not allow you to purchase a vehicle until you can prove that you have paid for insurance on it.
-Your insurance company will provide you with a card or document that shows you do have insurance.
-Like registration, you usually renew insurance on an annual basis.
+Most states will not allow you to purchase a vehicle until you can prove that you have insurance coverage.
+Your insurance company will provide you with a card or document that serves as proof of insurance.
+Like registration, you typically renew your insurance on an annual basis.
 Your insurance documentation should be kept in your vehicle.
-Failure to show your proof of insurance to a law enforcement officer can also result in a fine.
+Failure to show proof of insurance to a law enforcement officer can also result in a fine.

 Your Driver’s License